snachodog/ffmpeg_scripts/README.md

 Place the desired script in the directory with your video files.
 Double-click the script to run it.
 For GPU-accelerated scripts, ensure you have a compatible NVIDIA GPU.

-Specific Script Usage
+### Specific Script Usage
 - convert-to-mp4.bat:
 Right-click on the script and select 'Run as administrator' to convert all `.mkv` files in the folder to `.mp4`.
-- gpu-accelerated-conversion.bat:
+`gpu-accelerated-conversion.bat`:
 Requires an NVIDIA GPU.
-Right-click and run as administrator to convert video files using GPU acceleration.
+Right-click and run as administrator to convert video files using GPU acceleration. merge-to-folder-name.bat:
-- merge-split-files.bat & merge-to-folder-name.bat:
-- These scripts merge video files split into parts.
+- Merge video files split into parts.
 Ensure the files are correctly named (e.g., 'CD1', 'CD2') before running.

 # Disclaimer
 - Always back up your video files before using these scripts.